EvanHerman/wp-rest-api-controller/README.md

 <img src="https://ps.w.org/wp-rest-api-controller/assets/banner-772x250.png" width="100%" />

 **Features:**
-* Enable/Disable REST API endpoints for taxonomies and CPTs
+* Enable/Disable REST API endpoints for post types and taxonomies.
-* Enable/Disable post type/taxonomy meta data (add or remove meta fields from API requests)
+* Enable/Disable post type/taxonomy meta data (add or remove meta fields from API requests).
-* Rename post type/taxonomy base endpoints
+* Rename post type/taxonomy base endpoints.
-* Rename meta data names in API requests so they are more user friendly.
+* Rename post type/taxonomy meta data names in API requests so they are more user friendly.
+* Manipulate and control post types/taxonomies and their data created by third party plugins and themes.
+* Granular control of API responses without writing a single line of PHP code.
+* Filters included to alter and extend default functionality.
+* Localized and ready for translations.

 <em>This plugin has reached maturity and has been released to the [WordPress.org repository](https://wordpress.org/support/plugin/wp-rest-api-controller).
 Enjoy!</em>